 - pinch of salt

-- ½ cup starter This can be at any stage as long as it has doubled.
-So it could be nice and doubled, or fallen and ready to discard
+- ½ cup sourdough starter This can be at any stage as long as it has doubled.
+So it could be nice and doubled, or fallen and ready to discard.

 Instructions

-- Combine the wet and dry and gently knead into a uniform dough.
+- Combine the wet and dry ingredients and gently knead into a uniform dough.

-- Let sit 6-18 hrs, 12 is best.
-If you want to push to 24hrs, put it in the fridge for the full 24 hrs.
+- Let sit 6-18 hours; but 12 is best.
+If you want to push it to 24 hours, leave it in the fridge for the full 24 hours.

-- Divide into golfball sized balls, roll thin as you can.
+- Divide into golf ball-sized balls, and roll thin as you can.

-- Dry cast iron frying pan on medium heat, 30-60 seconds a side, until there is little brown spots/bubbles.
+- In a cast iron frying pan on medium heat with no oil, cook for 30-60 seconds a side, until there are little brown spots/bubbles.

 Notes